mozilla-bteam/bz.js/README.md

 `getConfiguration(options, callback)`
 gets the [configuration](https://wiki.mozilla.org/Bugzilla:REST_API:Objects:Configuration) of this Bugzilla server.
 Note: this only works currently against Mozilla's production instance, the bugzilla 5.0 instance running on landfill has no equivalent call that can be run from the browser due to a lack of CORS headers.

+`getProducts(id)`
+retrieves a list of all [products](https://bugs.cse.iitb.ac.in/bugs/docs/en/html/api/core/v1/product.html#get-product) matching the id.
+Valid values for id are `enterable`, `accessible`, `selectable`, a list of numeric product ids, or a list of product names.
+The method returns a promise that resolves when the response is available.

+`getProduct(id)`
+retrieves the [product](https://bugs.cse.iitb.ac.in/bugs/docs/en/html/api/core/v1/product.html#get-product) identified by id (either numeric product id, or product name).
+The method returns a promise that resolves when the response is available.